AmberMichaelis/AmberMichaelis/README.md

 - 🌱 I’m currently learning advanced Data Structures in Java

-- ❓ Ask me anything about JavaScript
+- ❓ Ask me anything about JavaScript.
+In the top 5% of 2.2M people who took the LinkedIn JavaScript assessment

 - ⚡ Fun fact: I have a BS in Chemical Engineering and I'm working on a MS in Computer Science